 IKEA has spent whole truckloads of money investing in ways to reduce production cost and were the first to control the whole of their production process on a global scale.
 From design, manufacturing, marketing and shipping, they do it all themselves.

-Their sofas, like the rest of their furniture are more about function than ornamentation, which cuts some of that cost further.
-But just don’t be expecting them to make your friends green with envy.
+Their sofas, like the rest of their furniture, are more about function than ornamentation, which cuts some of that cost further.

 There’s lots to love besides the appealing pricetag as well – IKEA has made it easy to buy from them.